munchkin09/MadridActivities/readme.md

 ## To-Do´s

-There´ a few features not implemented yet
+There´s a few features not implemented yet

 * If there's no Internet connection a message will be shown to the user.